emacs-mirror/emacs/mps/manual/source/glossary/t.rst

     thrash

-        A :term:`cache (2)` is said to :term:`thrash` when its :term:`miss rate` is too high, and it spends most of its time servicing :term:`misses <miss>`.
-Thrashing is bad for performance, particularly :term:`virtual memory (1)` thrashing, because the relative cost of a miss is so high: it may slow a machine down by a factor of a hundred or more.
+        A :term:`cache (2)` is said to :term:`thrash` when its
+        :term:`miss rate` is too high, and it spends most of its time servicing :term:`misses <miss>`.
+Thrashing is bad for performance, particularly :term:`virtual memory`
+        thrashing, because the relative cost of a miss is so high: it may slow a machine down by a factor of a hundred or more.

         Thrashing is typically caused by a process or system having a :term:`working set` which is larger than its :term:`cache (1)` or :term:`main memory`.
 It may also be caused by a failure of :term:`cache policy`.
 A system with an inflexible cache policy may thrash even when the working set is quite small.

         For instance, a virtual memory system which has four megabytes of :term:`physical memory (1)` but which has a working set of ten megabytes will :term:`thrash` badly.

         .. bibref:: [DENNING68]_, [DENNING70]_, [DS72]_.